-The industry is made up of many sectors and skilled occupations that all play a vital role, from growing and managing forests, to producing the raw materials that can be used to construct buildings, furniture, flooring, timber products and other items.
+occupations that all play a vital role, from growing and managing forests, to producing the raw materials that can be used to construct buildings, furniture, flooring, timber products and other items.

 In keeping up with the high demand for these materials, industry has adopted new technologies and equipment to improve safety, sustainability, and efficiency.
-The manufacture of engineered wood products, like cross-laminated timber and glulam, has seen innovations like the 52-metre-tall office tower '25 King' in Brisbane.
-High levels of technical skills are required for operating the latest technologies and machinery, including optimisation equipment, allowing industry to continue to supply the high-quality timber that is used to produce some of our most necessary structures and products.
+The manufacture of engineered wood products, like cross-laminated timber and glulam, has seen innovations like the 52-metre-tall office tower are required for operating the latest technologies and machinery, including optimisation equipment, allowing that is used to produce some of our most necessary structures and products.

-While bushfires, climate change and COVID-19 have presented recent challenges to industry, they have also highlighted the need and value of a skilled forest management and harvesting workforce.
+also highlighted the need and value of a skilled forest management and harvesting workforce.
 COVID-19 has also reaffirmed the importance of Australia producing its own timber and paper products, with an ongoing focus on environmental sustainability and safety.